Does that sound amazing? It was.

 Ultimately, I opted to stay, which was a VERY smart choice, because among the performances that the monks wanted to show us was something called The Snow Lion Dance.
 First, a monk enchanted the children with a description of the mythical snow lion.
 Then, from out of another room and into the performance space, danced--

 --The Snow Lion!!!
 All the children were absolutely hysterical with delight (I thought it was pretty awesome, too).
 The Snow Lion danced around to the music of the drum and cymbal, then as the music slowed down it lay down and was about to fall asleep.
-Just as its eyes drifted shut, the music hit another crescendo, and the snow lion shot awake and bounded up to dance some more.
-The children laughed so hard at this that the snow lion repeated these moves several times.
+Just as its eyes drifted shut, the music hit another crescendo, and the snow lion shot awake and bounded up to dance some more while the kids all lost their minds with delight.
+Showing a very astute understanding of its audience, the snow lion repeated these moves several times, and the kids shrieked and laughed just as hard every single time.

 The children patted the Snow Lion as it drifted off, but then the music hit another crescendo, and the Snow Lion leapt to its feet and scattered the children again.
 The children all shrieked and ran around as the Snow Lion danced blissfully in their midst.
-At one point Willow couldn't get away in time and I watched the Snow Lion turn in a circle, Willow directly underneath it doing her best duck-and-cover between its front and back legs.
+At one point my big kid couldn't get away in time and I watched the Snow Lion turn in a circle with her directly underneath it doing her best duck-and-cover between its front and back legs.

 It was basically the best time that they'd ever had in their lives.

-We don't do as much "peace work" together as the girls did at Montessori, and I'm not a good peaceful role model: I scream, I blame other people for my own faults, I don't give money to beggars on the street, I rarely make eye contact with those with whom I am not intimate.
-But I want the girls to be peaceful, and to want peace for others.
-I want the girls to hate war, to fight injustice, to love peacemakers.
+We don't do as much "peace work" together as the kids did at Montessori, and I'm not a good peaceful role model: I scream sometimes, I sometimes blame other people for things that are definitely my own fault, I don't give enough money to charity, I rarely make eye contact with those with whom I am not intimate.
+But I want my children to be peaceful, and to want peace for others.
+I want my children to hate war, to fight injustice, to love peacemakers.
 I want them to be able to find Tibet on the map:

 On this day, I did a good job with that.